NCAS-CMS/cms-website/pages/cylc8.md

 Jasmin notes:
 * Multiplexing is no longer needed to submit jobs to Jasmin.
 * You will need to configure your ssh config file to be able to access the sci servers from puma2.
-* You should not need to set the cylc path in your Jasmin `.bash_profile` or equivalent (not tested).

 You can test submission to each of the platforms with the workflow u-dj398.